Location27 Avenue du Maine, 75015 Paris, France

 General ConstructionAdriano de Sousa (CREADS)

-From the architect.
+Text description provided by the architects.
 Daï Sugasawa Agency has been commissioned by Japanese chefs Isao Kuroiwa and Yoshitaka Ikeda in order to design their first european venue of Le Clos restaurants.
 Their first establishment just opened in Paris next to Montparnasse Tower.

 Voluntarily sober and strict, the space imagined by Daï Sugasawa notified itself by a minimal decor in relation to the chefs’ philosophy and gastronomy.
 The space was designed to be clean and quiet canvas for the chefs’ creations.
 This attention to the chefs’ inovative process provides clients with a unique tasting experience.